-- High Availability - SQL Clustering and AlwaysOn Availability Group on external SQL Servers can be used for configuration database high availability.
+- High Availability - Microsoft SQL Clustering and AlwaysOn Availability Group on external SQL Servers can be used for configuration database high availability.
 Please refer to the following KB article for the configuration details

 Veeam Backup & Replication may consume high amounts of CPU and RAM while processing backup or replication jobs.
 To achieve better performance and load balancing it is necessary to provide sufficient RAM and CPU resources to Veeam components.
 Remember to add additional resources, if the backup server is responsible for multiple roles, such as repository server or backup proxy.